 “The factory across the street is watching us.
 If they see me working happy for six hours and taking the weekends off, if they see me taking my wife and kids to the theatre once or twice a week, if they see me taking six weeks of vacation a year… This is what we’re doing this for,” Gönüş said.

-This article is part of the series on gender coordinated by Babelmed within the frame of the Ebticar program.
+This article is part of a series on gender coordinated by Babelmed for Ebticar.